Go-ther/RALFuzz/README.md

 This repository is distributed under CC BY 4.0.
 See `LICENSE`.

-Because this project is a heavily modified derivative of the upstream TitanFuzz artifact, please preserve attribution to both the original TitanFuzz artifact and this CTitanFuzz repository when redistributing derived work.
+Because this project is a modified derivative of the upstream TitanFuzz artifact, please preserve attribution to both the original TitanFuzz artifact and this CTitanFuzz repository when redistributing derived work.